 Professor Andrews is a distinguished professor of law at Chicago-Kent and director of Illinois Tech's Institute for Science, Law and Technology.
 She has been a visiting professor at Case Western Reserve University School of Law and at the Woodrow Wilson School of Public and International Affairs at Princeton University.
 She received her B.A. summa cum laude from Yale College and her J.D. from Yale Law School.

 Professor Andrews has been involved in setting policies for genetic technologies.
-She has been an adviser on genetic and reproductive technology to Congress, the World Health Organization, the National Institutes of Health, the Centers for Disease Control and Prevention, the federal Department of Health and Human Services, the Institute of Medicine of the National Academy of Sciences, and several foreign nations, including the emirate of Dubai and the French National Assembly.
+She has been an adviser on genetic and reproductive technology to Congress, the World Health Organization, the National Institutes of Health, the Centers for Disease Control and Prevention, the federal Department of Health and Human Services, the Institute of Medicine of the National Academy of Sciences, and several foreign nations, including the United Arab Emirates and France.
 She served as chair of the federal Working Group on the Ethical, Legal, and Social Implications of the Human Genome Project.
 She served as a consultant to the science ministers of 12 countries on the issues of embryo stem cells, gene patents and DNA banking.
 She has also advised artists who want to use genetic engineering to become creators with a capital "C" and invent new living species.
 Her media appearances include "Nightline" and "The Oprah Winfrey Show" and virtually every major program in between.

 Professor Andrews is the author of 11 nonfiction books, including Genetics: Ethics, Law and Policy (West Publishing 3rd edition) (co-authored with Maxwell Mehlman and Mark Rothstein).
 She is the author of more than 150 articles on biotechnology, genetics and social networks.
 Professor Andrews is also the author of three mysteries involving a fictional geneticist: Sequence (2006), The Silent Assassin (2007) and Immunity (2008).
 The Chicago Tribune said, "Blending elements of forensic-powered mystery, psychological suspense and a Ludlumesque espionage thriller, Andrews' newest is a page-turner with enough jaw-dropping plot twists to satisfy the most demanding mystery reader."
 Research on her latest novel took her from the White House to an institute for tropical biology in the jungles of Vietnam.
 She uses her fiction to address the social issues she covers in her legal work and teaching.